davidtkeane/todoist-cli-python-api/README.md

 ```bash
 pip install todoist-python python-dotenv
 ```
-2. After install then get your Todoist key from the website.
+2. After install, get your Todoist key from the website.
 3. Copy the .env key into the .env file in the same directory.
 4. TODOIST_API_KEY=your_api_key
 5. Replace `your_api_key` with your actual Todoist API key.